 The adherent keratinocyte cell line (HaCaT) was cultured in Dulbecco’s Modified Eagle Medium (DMEM), high glucose, (supplemented with 10% heat inactivated fetal calf serum, 2 mM L-glutamine, 1 mM sodium pyruvate, 100 U/mL Penicillin and 100 µg/ml Streptomycin), at 37°C and 5% CO2.
 Once the cells had reached 70% confluency the media was removed and the cells washed twice with phosphate buffered saline (PBS).
 Cells were scraped into 10 mL of PBS and centrifuged for 5 min at 300 x g and the cell pellets stored at -80°C until required.

-Cell lysis and skin tissue preparation
+Processing of skin tissue and cell line pellets

-Samples (either cell pellets or skin tissue) were placed into reinforced 1.5 mL tubes containing ceramic beads (Matrix D – QBioGene, Cambridge, UK) and 500 µL of lysis buffer (0.1% SDS in 0.1 M TEAB).
-The samples were processed using a FastPrep macerator (MP Biomedical, UK) for 5 cycles of 45 s; speed setting 6, chilled on ice for 1 min between cycles.
+Full-thickness skin tissue samples were thawed on ice, washed in Hanks’ Buffered Saline Solution (HBSS, Gibco) and cut into pieces approximately 0.5 x 0.5 cm and placed into reinforced 1.5 mL tubes containing ceramic beads (Matrix D – QBioGene, Cambridge, UK) and 500 µL of lysis buffer (0.1% SDS in 0.1 M TEAB).

+Cell line pellets were thawed on ice and transferred in a small volume of HBSS into tubes containing Matrix D and lysis buffer to a final concentration of 0.1% SDS in 0.1 M TEAB as described above.

+The skin samples and cell pellets were then processed in the same way using a FastPrep macerator (MP Biomedical, UK) for 5 cycles of 45 s; speed setting 6, chilled on ice for 1 min between cycles.
 Insoluble material was pelleted by centrifugation at 9000 x g for 5 min and discarded and the supernatant stored at -80°C until required.

 Estimation of protein concentration